-A copy of the Forward Plans of key decisions from Walsall Council's Cabinet and the Black Country Joint Executive Committee are attached at Appendix 2 to this report.
-Updates of these will be provided to Committees at subsequent meetings.
+A copy of the Forward Plans of key decisions from Walsall Council's Cabinet and the Black Country Joint Executive Committee are attached at Agenda item 7.
+Updates of these will be provided to the Committee at subsequent meetings.
 Members should consider the forthcoming decisions and consider if there are any issues that they may wish to review and seek to influence prior to the Cabinet making a decision on these matters.

-Working Groups
+Working groups

-A working group is an effective method for Members of Scrutiny Committees to consider an issue in depth over a number of months and to produce a final report and recommendations to the Committee.
-In due course the report and recommendations can be considered by the Cabinet and/or Council.
-The challenge for Members is selecting the right topic at the right time and to provide the working group with an achievable brief.
-Resource wise it is recommended that only one working group be established at a time.
+A working group is an effective method for Members of scrutiny committees to consider an issue in depth over a number of months and to produce a final report and recommendations to the committee.
+In due course the report and recommendations can be considered by the Cabinet and/or the Council.
+For example, during 2018/19, the Committee established a working group on SEND (special educational needs and disabilities), pupil exclusions and children not accessing education.
+Following consideration by the Education Overview & Scrutiny Committee on 26 March 2019, the working group's report was referred to the Cabinet and was considered on 24 April 2019, with the report's recommendations being noted.

+The challenge for Members is in selecting the right topic at the right time and to provide the working group with an achievable brief.
+Resource-wise, it is recommended that only one working group be established at a time.